The 20 Best Live Streaming Software: Comparison Guide for 2025

 3. VidBlasterX

-Next up on our list of best video streaming software for live and pre-recorded videos is VidBlasterX, an RTMP-enabled live video production software
+Next up on our list of live streaming software for live and pre-recorded videos is VidBlasterX, an RTMP-enabled live video production software.

 VidBlasterX enables streaming to most live streaming platforms, including Dacast.
 The input support and other features on VidBlasterX are similar to Wirecast and vMix.